miferg/miferg.github.io/docs/courses.md

 # Courses given

 Ordered by date, with the most recent on top.

 ---

+2021, Bioinformatics, School of Science and Technology, Autonomous University of Mexico City.

+---

 2021, Bioinformatics, Center for Anthropological Studies, Faculty of Political and Social Sciences, Autonomous National University of Mexico.